Skip to main content

 Advancing AI research through collaboration The partnership between Google and Tel Aviv University is based on a shared belief that the biggest challenges can only be solved when we work together.
 By combining TAU's academic excellence and pioneering spirit with Google's groundbreaking engineering and AI research capabilities, we can help accelerate the next wave of scientific breakthroughs.

-Google's expanded partnership with Tel Aviv University adds a dedicated infrastructure for its open‑source model Gemma.
-The move builds on a collaboration formalized in 2020 that already produced AI for Social Good in 2021 and AI for Sustainability and Education in 2023.
-Researchers at TAU’s Center for AI and Data Science will now have direct access to the latest models, the announcement says.
+Google is widening its tie-up with Tel Aviv University by putting a dedicated infrastructure in place for the open-source Gemma model.
+That builds on a 2020 deal that already gave us AI for Social Good in 2021 and AI for Sustainability and Education in 2023.
+Now researchers at TAU’s Center for AI and Data Science will get direct access to the newest models, the announcement says.

 Common Questions Answered